camaraproject/Governance/ProjectCharter.md

 This technical charter (the “Charter”) describes the rules and governance of the CAMARA Project (the “Project”).
 It is meant to be followed by all the contributors, codeowners and maintainers of, and other participants in (collectively, “Project participants”), the Project.
 Common terminology used in this governance document is defined below:
 - **CAMARA Project**: The sum of all activities and Sub Projects performed under the governance protocol defined in this document.
 - **Project participant**: participants in the CAMARA Project who have been named in the [PARTICIPANTS.MD](./PARTICIPANTS.MD) for the Project.
-- **Steering Committee**: the oversight body for the Project.
+- **Technical Steering Committee (TSC)**: the technical oversight body for the Project.
-- **Steering Committee participant**: a voting member of the Steering Committee.
+- **TSC participant**: a member of the TSC.
-- **Working Group**: a group of Project participants working on a specific topic as directed by the Steering Committee.
+- **Working Group**: a group of Project participants working on a specific topic as directed by the TSC.
 - **Working Group participant**: a Project participant contributing to a specific Working Group, which may span one or more Sub Projects.
-- **Sub Project**: A sub project of the CAMARA Project led by a voluntary group, open to anyone to participate.
+- **Sub Project**: A subproject of the CAMARA Project led by a voluntary group, open to anyone to participate.
 - **Maintainer**: is leader of an individual Sub Project who has been named in the MAINTAINERS.MD file of the respective Sub Project.
 - **Codeowner**: a committer of an individual Sub Project who has been named in the CODEOWNERS file of the Sub Project.
 Codeowners merge code and accept pull requests.
 - **Contributor**: a Project participant who contributes to the Project and creates pull requests.
 - **Partner**: is an organization who employs a Project participant, or on whose behalf a Project participant is authorized to make contributions.

 The Project is an independent open-source project, not controlled by any single company or organization and has been established as CAMARA Project a Series of LF Projects, LLC.
 LF Projects, LLC is a Delaware series limited liability company (“LF Projects”).
+Governance for the CAMARA Fund is documented in the CAMARA Fund Charter.

 For specific guidance on the practical steps for contributing to the Project and any Sub Project please see our [Contribution Guidelines](./CONTRIBUTING.md).

 ## Principles

 The CAMARA Project adheres to the following principles:
 - Open: The Project is open source.
-That especially means that the Project has a clear pro-competitive goal to define/harmonize and develop open, global, and interoperable API solutions using an open and transparent process at every time.
+That especially means that the Project has a clear pro-competitive goal to define/harmonize and develop open, global, and interoperable API solutions using an open and transparent process at all times.
 All Project participants are encouraged to be observant that there is no patent ambush and no market power abuse and report if any.
 - Welcoming and respectful: We abide by the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).
 - Transparent and accessible: Changes to the Project organization, Project code repositories, and activities related to LF Projects and the Linux Foundation are done in public.
 A primary reason that the CAMARA Project exists is as a forum for collaboration.
 The work in the Project should be done in the open.
-Except as authorized by the Steering Committee with respect to security and code of conduct issues, Project participants must communicate in the open, ensure other Project participants can find notes of meetings, discussions, designs, and decisions, and periodically communicate a high-level summary of their contribution work to the Project.
+Except as authorized by the TSC with respect to security and code of conduct issues, Project participants must communicate in the open, ensure other Project participants can find notes of meetings, discussions, designs, and decisions, and periodically communicate a high-level summary of their contribution work to the Project.
 - Merit: Ideas and contributions are accepted according to their technical merit and alignment with Project objectives, scope, and design principles.
+- Diversity: All boards in CAMARA should reflect a diverse mix of companies.

 ## CAMARA Project